TadeuszMiesowicz/ml-experiments/README.md

 Predict whether income exceeds $50K/yr based on census data.
 Also known as "Census Income" dataset.

-My test results are similar to Baseline Model Performance:
+My ML training results are similar to Baseline Model Performance:
 [data set](https://archive-beta.ics.uci.edu/dataset/2/adult)

-*xgboost* also has the best accuracy in my tests
+also in my ML training *xgboost* has the best accuracy

-#### SQL database
+#### SQL database & static site generation

-Each time changes are added to the main branch of this repository, github action:
-- rebuilds a small postgres SQL database containing the test results.
+Each time changes are added to the main branch of this repository github action: rebuilds a small postgres SQL database containing the training results.

+Webpage `miesowicz.com` makes use of data from database for SSG (static site generation) with [SvelteKit](https://kit.svelte.dev/) .

-#### Static site generation SSG with comparison results
+#### www with comparison results

-Page `miesowicz.com` is generated ([SvelteKit](https://kit.svelte.dev/) with SSG - static site generation) using data from created database.

-Charts and a summary of the tests can be found:
+Charts and a summary of the training results also can be found on [miesowicz.com/binary-test](https://miesowicz.com/binary-test)
-[miesowicz.com/binary-test](https://miesowicz.com/binary-test)

 ---